 You should also replace the bait if it is left in the trap without mouse activity for more than a few days to prevent it going stale.

-What Do You Do If The Mouse Doesn’t Take The Bait?
+12. What Do You Do If The Mouse Doesn’t Take The Bait?

 This is where testing comes in.
 Assuming you have a lot of mouse activity in the area, if the mice don’t take the bait in the trap, it could mean several things.
 It could be, for example, that they have a source of food that is easier to get at than the bait in the trap.
 One way to find out is to use a camera trap and catch them on video.
 Take a look at my top 3 camera traps here.